delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ---
-title: "Jobs"
+title: "Untitled - Jobs"
 categories:
   - University
 ---

-So I got really sick and tired of seeing "How to get the perfect job" and then them only giving you like 3 paragraphs and saying "buy my book or sign up to my email list to get the rest XDDDDDDD" so I'm releasing all the information I've learnt from these scam artists for free.
+So I got really sick and tired of seeing "How to get the perfect job" and then them only giving you  3 paragraphs and saying "buy my book or sign up to my email list to get the rest XDDDDDDD" so I'm releasing all the information I've learnt from these scam artists for free.

-Also I'm really sick and tired of Medium articles that are 5 - 7 minutes long and they talk about how amazing the author is and then they release a single sentence of information that's useful.
-So this is a no-thrills no-handrails guide to jobs.
+As a side note, if you have any questions you **DO NOT** have to sign up to my email list, follow me or pay me.
+I will answer all of your questions and help you, for free.
+Feel free to leave them down in the comments or message me on any of my social media accounts.

+# Why should you care?

+Well, that's a good question.
+This really comes down to "who am I?".

+I'm not a recruiter, but me and my friends are professionals with lots of experience.
+This article was written with help from [Chris Jim](https://www.linkedin.com/in/chris-jim-77b090128/) - 17 internships secured at some of the worlds top companies in his first year at university.
+I like to think of myself as a professional in tech.
+I have a few job offers and I've worked in tech before.
+The only thing I can really add is that I've read a lot of those recruitment books (Cracking the Coding Interview, Why You?, Get the Job You Really Want), taken courses at university in professional skills and read pretty much every Medium article revolving around being professional and having a job.

+This article features case studies and information from real humans who get real results.
+This isn't one of those articles written by someone who's never been and done it.
+All of the people mentioned in this article have internships at some of the UK's top companies or are considered extremely professional.

+This is a no-thrills no-handrails completely free as in free beer and free as in speech nose dive straight into stuff that is immediately useful to you.

 # CV

+We'll start off with the CV, one of the more cruical aspects of the job application process.

 ## Personalise your CV

 Seriously, customise your CV per job.
 Don't send the same CV out to many jobs.
 Think about what you've done that's important to the job.

-Customising your CV enables you to pass the keyword test.
+Customising your CV enables you to pass the **keyword test**.

 When you apply for a job, most jobs will read your CV to see if it contains certain keywords.
 If it doesn't, no job for you.
 This is either done by a human, which is a little forgiving or a machine which doesn't care about you.